Derpumu/Pacifist/README.md

 It also strives to remove references to killing and weapons as much as possible, so you might consider it for a kid-friendly playthrough.

 ## Factorio 2.0 and Space Age
-- Factorio 2.0: I am working on making the mod compatible to Factorio 2.0.
-While I am at it, I am reworking some things that I have not been happy with.
-Stay tuned, it might take a bit.
+- Factorio 2.0: The mod has been made compatible with Factorio 2.0.
+A few minor issues may remain.
+If you come across one of them, please don't hesitate to reach out!
 - Factorio Space Age DLC: I currently do not see how to make Pacifist compatible with Space Age, as some form of weaponry will be needed to whittle down asteroids.
 Please let me know your ideas in the discussions, but for now I do not plan to make Space Age compatible.

-Below information pertains to the current version of Pacifist for Factorio 1.1
+## Factorio 1.1
+- Pacifist 0.6.x works with Factorio 1.1 and a list of overhaul mods.
+I won't work on new features for that version, but if you find bugs with mods that should be compatible, please send them my way.

-## Remove all the things!
+# Pacifist: Remove all the things!
 Pacifist removes all weapons, ammo, turrets, and defense equipment as well as their technologies, even military science packs are gone.

 **Biters** are removed.
 If you load the mod into an existing game or don't disable them during game creation, they will be removed for you.
 Abracadabra.